 The status of biodiversity is assessed using several core indicators.
 Each indicator focuses on one important aspect of the complex issue.
-In addition to providing an indicator-based evaluation of the mean size and total stock of zooplankton, this indicator will also contribute to the next overall biodiversity assessment to be completed in 2018 along with the other biodiversity core indicators.
+In addition to providing an indicator-based evaluation of the mean size and total stock of zooplankton, this indicator contributes to the overall biodiversity assessment in 2018 along with the other biodiversity core indicators.